 The rooms are great for both families and couples as the rooms are spacious and also have a minifridge.
 If you are fed up with picnics and food in the Valley then visit the hotel’s restaurant.

-There is also a pool, although this may be closed near the end of the season.
+There is also a pool, although this may be closed as winter draws closer.

 A Cabin Stay In Yosemite in Fall